-Cell culture media that promotes the survival of human plasma cells and immunoglobin (Ig) secretion for laboratory research reagents, diagnostic reagents, and/or pharmaceutical reagents.
+Cell culture media that promotes the survival of human plasma cells and immunoglobin (Ig) secretion for laboratory research, diagnostic, and/or pharmaceutical reagents.

 - Increases antibody-secreting cells (ASCs) found in blood after antigen exposure, which can be used to identify an active antigen or pathogen causing illness.